Get ready for one of the hottest cricket tours of the year as India takes on Australia in a high-voltage run of ODIs and T20Is.

 India at home in ODIs

-Around 71 games played – 33 wins, 10 losses, 5 no results.
+- Around 71 games played – 33 wins, 10 losses, 5 no results.

-Home win rate about 46%
+- Home win rate is about 46%

-Australia at home in ODIs
+- Australia at home in ODIs

-Around 50 games – 38 wins, 10 losses, 2 no results.
+- Around 50 games – 38 wins, 10 losses, 2 no results.

-Home win rate about 76%
+- Home win rate is about 76%

 India at home in T20Is

-Around 9 games – 7 wins, 2 losses.
+- Around 9 games – 7 wins, 2 losses.

-Home win rate about 77%
+- Home win rate is about 77%

-Australia at home in T20Is
+- Australia at home in T20Is

-Around 7 games – 6 wins, 1 loss.
+- Around 7 games – 6 wins, 1 loss.

-Home win rate about 85%
+- Home win rate is about 85%

 Still, if you go by ICC rankings, India edges past Australia.
-Of course, Tests are a different battlefield and the Border-Gavaskar Trophy is a war of its own 😜
+Of course, Tests are a different battlefield, and the Border-Gavaskar Trophy is a war of its own 😜

-To chase down 350 plus, you start fast, accelerate in the middle and keep two set batters going past 90.
+To chase down 350 plus, you start fast, accelerate in the middle, and keep two set batters going past 90.
 That is the only way you break the 350 wall.

-ODI threshold: 70 in first 6 overs and 260 by 40 overs
+ODI threshold: 70 in the first 6 overs and 260 by 40 overs

-First ball has not even been bowled and MCG feels like it is on fire.
-This is not just another ODI, this is Australia’s 359 and India’s payback day.
+First ball has not even been bowled, and MCG feels like it is on fire.
+This is not just another ODI; this is Australia’s 359 and India’s payback day.

 In 2013, Australia posted 359 for 5 in Jaipur.
-Bailey smashed 92, Watson added 59 and they set one of the highest ODI targets in history.
+Bailey smashed 92, Watson added 59, and they set one of the highest ODI targets in history.

 That’s the only way 350 plus is possible.
 Start fast, keep the middle tight, and don’t lose your main guys.